kenyounot123/chatpdf/README.md

 ## Technologies Used

-- **Next.js**: Frontend framework for building the UI and routing.
+- **Next.js**: A React framework for building server-side rendered applications.
-- **React**: Component-based UI for building interactive user interfaces.
+- **Convex**: A backend as a service framework for building applications.
-- **Tailwind CSS**: Utility-first CSS framework for styling and responsive design.
-- **LangChain**: Framework for building RAG pipelines using language models.
+- **LangChain**: A framework for developing applications powered by language models.
-- **OpenAI API**: Provides GPT-based language models for generating responses.
+- **OpenAI**: For utilizing OpenAI embeddings and chat models.
-- **Pinecone**: Vector database for efficient document embedding retrieval.
+- **Convex Vector Store**: For storing and retrieving document embeddings.
-- **shadcn**: UI component library for front end
+- **Convex Storage**: For managing file uploads.

 ## Getting Started